YatFungLoo/Search-Trees-in-Cpp/README.md

 This can be achieved either recursively using stack, or iteratively using queue, white both uses O(n) space and time.
 This code uses iterative method with queue structure.

 ### Iterative Method Using Queue
-This method uses two additional queue, 1) node queue and 2) visitied node.
+This method uses two additional queue, 1) node queue and 2) visited node.

 Instructions:
 1. Push root node into queue.